canemacchina/angular-google-client/README.md

 method | params | description
 -----|---------|------------
-loadClientLibrary | | Tells `angular-google-client` to load the Google Client Library for Javascript.
-You need this if you want to use some Google Api or call a Cloud Endpoint. loadPickerLibrary | | Tells `angular-google-client` to load the Google Picker script.
-You need this if you want to use the Google Picker. addApi | api<br/>version<br/>baseUrl | Add an Api to the list of Api to be loaded. `baseUrl` parameter is optional, and needed only if you want to load a Cloud Endpoint Api. setClientId | clientId | Add the Client Id, needed to make api call. addScope | scope | Add a scope to the list of scope you need. setAutomaticAuth | | `googleClient` will try to authenticate user silently.<br/>**NB:**  this will work only if the user is already logged in to Google services and if he has already grant permission to your app
+loadPickerLibrary | | Optional.
+Tells `angular-google-client` to load the Google Picker script.
+You need this if you want to use the Google Picker. addApi | api<br/>version<br/>baseUrl | Optional.
+Add an Api to the list of Api to be loaded. `baseUrl` parameter is optional, and needed only if you want to load a Cloud Endpoint Api.
+When you call `addApi`, the provider automatically load Google Client library. setClientId | clientId | Add the Client Id, needed to make authorized api call, or to use Google Picker addScope | scope | Add a scope to the list of scope you need.
+Required if you need to access to some user personal data (es: user's Google Drive File), or if you need to log-in the user (in this case, you must to add at least `https://www.googleapis.com/auth/userinfo.email` scope). setAutomaticAuth | | Optional. `googleClient` will try to authenticate user silently.<br/>**NB:**  this will work only if the user is already logged in to Google services and if he has already grant permission to your app

 ## Usage
 You can use gapi client library in two ways: using `googleClientService`, a simple wrapper to gapi library, or using gapi directly.